themue-trainings/restful-apis-with-go/content/sections/methods/example/index.md

 * The cache server will be changed into a JSON document cache server
 * Each entry contains an ID and a raw content
+* The raw content is a JSON document itself
+* Here Go provides the type `json.RawMessage`

 ## Example